OSHistory/histgeodata/README.md

 ### Germany

-This project aimed to track the territorial changes in Germany between 1830 and 1918, online version [here](http://www.hgis-germany.de/).
-The data can be accessed via the Harvard Geoportal.
-Data access is described on the hgis-website.
+This project aimed to track the territorial changes in Germany between 1830 and 1918, online version [here](http://www.digihist.de/html/hgisg/index.htm).
+The data can be accessed via the [Earth Works Geoportal](https://earthworks.stanford.edu/) (search for 'hgis germany').

 Registration: No